getify/Functional-Light-JS/ch5.md

 In fact, there's no way to define `rememberNumbers(..)` to make a perfectly-pure `simpleList(..)` function.

 Purity is about confidence.
 But we have to admit that in many cases, **any confidence we feel is actually relative to the context** of our program and what we know about it.
 In practice (in JavaScript) the question of function purity is not about being absolutely pure or not, but about a range of confidence in its purity.

 The more pure, the better.
+The more effort you put into making a function pure(r), the higher your confidence will be when you read code that uses it, and that will make that part of the code more readable.

 ## There Or Not